kormax/apple-enhanced-contactless-polling/README.md

 Reader side:
-* Can be impleneted in software on many  devices, provided that a low-level access to NFC hardware is available.
-In some cases it is needed to reimplement the protocol stack in software when doing so.
+* Can be implemented in software on most devices, provided that a low-level access to NFC hardware is available.
+In some cases it is required to reimplement parts of the protocol stack in software when doing so.
   Proof of concept was successfuly tested using PN532, PN5180, ST25R3916 chips;
 * IOS has special reader APIs that make the device emit specific ECP frames:
   *  NFCVASReaderSession, PaymentCardReaderSession for VAS;